rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 ### objecttypeaccesssummary
 Returns total sensitive hits grouped by object type and also gives policy level breakdown for each object type.

-- There are 10 arguments.
+- There are 11 arguments.
     - timelineDate - System.String: Date for which the results will be retrieved.
     - historicalDeltaDays - System.Int32: Historical days to go backward in time to calculate the delta.
     - includeWhitelistedResults - System.Boolean: Specifies whether whitelisted results should be included.
     - sortOrder - SortOrder: Sorts the order of results.
     - filter - ObjectTypeSummariesFilter: Filter for object type summary.
     - sort - ObjectTypeAccessSummarySortBy: Field on which to perform the sorting operation.
+    - groupBy - ObjectTypeAccessSummaryGroupBy: Field on which to perform the grouping operation.
     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
+    - before - System.String: Returns the elements in the list that occur before the specified cursor.
 - Returns ObjectTypeAccessSummaryConnection.
 ### org
 Org details of the given org ID.